The Best Lake Town in Every U.S. State

 39. Connecticut: Kent

 Kent can best be described as "Gilmore Girl's" Stars Hollow with a lake.
-This small New England town sits on Lake Waramaug State Park and is also near Macedonia Brook State Park.
+This small New England town sits on Lake Waramaug State Park and near Macedonia Brook State Park.

-When you're not roaming around town wondering how a place can be so cute, you'll get to connect with nature.
+You'll get to connect with nature when you're not roaming around town wondering how a place can be so cute.
 Visit in the fall for gorgeous foliage.

 38. Tennessee: Morristown